remorses/apollo-federation-gateway/README.md

 ```

-To run an example run the docker-compose in this repository
+To run an example run the docker-compose in this repository.
 Project was born to integrate [mongoke](https://github.com/remorses/mongoke) with other services, be sure to check it out.